IanDCarroll/ScrumBucket/Daily_Scrum.md

 ***
 __Sprint:__ 2
+__Date:__ 3/21/18
+ 1. __What did I do yesterday to help achieve the Sprint Goal?__
+ - Follow up about A/V Equipment
+ - Review and read more into Deep Learning Algorithms for Miniconf talk.
+ 2. __What Will I do today to help achieve the Sprint Goal?__
+ - Assemble Deep Learning slides for MiniConf talk
+ - Write up Meetup for Waza Hack Nights
+ 3. __Do I see any blockers that could prevent me from achieving the Sprint Goal?__
+ - Flustered from the day's work.
+Also my stomach is growly.
+I'll need to focus.
+Even so, I'll likely only get the slides done.
+This is a little much considering how I've done so far.

+__Sprint:__ 2
 __Date:__ 3/20/18
  1. __What did I do yesterday to help achieve the Sprint Goal?__
  - Write up Meetup for Raspberry Pi